-The vendor will use the following criteria when making an initial undue hardship waiver recommendation:
+The caseworker will use the following criteria when making an initial undue hardship waiver recommendation:

-- whether the estate is the primary income-producing asset of the survivors - whether the estate is a home of modest value - whether recovery from the estate will cause a survivor to become or remain eligible for Medicaid - whether an actual hardship exists after application of the means test
+- whether the estate is the primary income-producing asset of the survivors - whether the estate is a home of modest value - whether an actual hardship exists after application of the means test

-The Estate Recovery Support System is a module of the third party liability database that is used to process estate recovery cases.
+TED is a module of the third party liability database that is used to process estate recovery cases.

-The State defines cost-effective as follows:
+6. The State defines cost-effective as follows:

-Recovery is considered cost-effective when the potential recovery amount of the estate exceeds the cost of filing the claim and any legal work dealing with the claim, or if the recovery amount is above a \$1,000 threshold.
+Recovery is considered cost-effective when the potential recovery amount of the estate exceeds the cost of filing the claim or if the claim amount is above a \$1,000 threshold.